jatupan1989/boomjum1989/The-matrix-toolbar.md

 ![Matrix toolbar](https://raw.github.com/gorhill/httpswitchboard/master/doc/img/popupmenu-toolbar-7.png)

 Force a reload the web page.

-- The web page will reload if needed when you close the popup menu, but you can force a reload while the popup menu is opened in order to see the effects of your changes.
+The web page will reload **only** if needed when you close the popup menu, but you can force a reload while the popup menu is opened in order to see the effects of your changes.

 ### Rule manager, Statistics, Settings, etc.